|

 See if you can draw not just a surface, but a three dimensional shape such as a cone or a sphere.

-## NETLOGO FEATURES
+NETLOGO FEATURES

-Notice the use of `scale-color` to change a turtle's color based on its y-coordinate.
+Notice the use of scale-color to change a turtle's color based on its y-coordinate.
 Also see the model "Wave Machine" for a version that uses patches rather than turtles to make a 3-D membrane.

-## RELATED MODELS
+RELATED MODELS

-3D Solids
+3D Solids Wave Machine

-## HOW TO CITE
+HOW TO CITE

-If you mention this model in a publication, we ask that you include these citations for the model itself and for the NetLogo software:
+If you mention this model or the NetLogo software in a publication, we ask that you include the citations below.

-## COPYRIGHT AND LICENSE
+COPYRIGHT AND LICENSE

 Copyright 1998 Uri Wilensky.

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 559 Nathan Abbott Way, Stanford, California 94305, USA.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 559 Nathan Abbott Way, Stanford, California 94305, USA.

 Commercial licenses are also available.
 To inquire about commercial licenses, please contact Uri Wilensky at uri@northwestern.edu.